ollavka/todo-app/README.md

 ### ✅ Mark tasks as completed
 There's nothing more satisfying than marking tasks as completed.
 Just click on the **checkbox to the left of the task** and it becomes a confirmation of success!
 If you accidentally marked a task as completed or simply realise it's not completed, it's easy to fix: just **click on the same checkbox** to make it active again!<br />
 ![Completed chekbox](https://img001.prntscr.com/file/img001/9I03N-pkQkS0OFer9u6Trw.png)<br />
 If you want to mark all uncompleted tasks as completed, simply click on the **button to the left of the text box**.
-If all tasks are marked equally as completed or active, this button will change all tasks to the opposite status (active to completed, completed to active)
+If all tasks are marked equally as completed or active, this button will change all tasks to the opposite status (active to completed, completed to active)<br />
 ![Completed chekbox](https://img001.prntscr.com/file/img001/d8jcEqXoSpqcFrFzrT6cag.png)

 <a id="change-and-edit-tasks"></a>